The series was exhibited at Les Rencontres d’Arles international photography fair for Clary’s nomination for the Discovery Award.

-Clary was surfing a pay-per-view pornography website in the 90s when he found Kevin, actual several hundred images of sweaty, hairy raw masculinity.
-The Kevin installation produced for the Discovery Award at Les Rencontres d’Arles recreated the artist’s desktop at 3,000% — the smallest canvas on panel was 9 feet tall.
+Clary was surfing a pay-per-view pornography website in the 90s when he found Kevin, actual several hundred images of his sweaty, hairy raw masculinity.
+The Kevin installation produced for Les Rencontres d’Arles recreated the artist’s desktop at 3,000% — the smallest canvas on panel was 9 feet tall.
 In front of the jpegs was a sitting area of raw mattresses with a box of porn magazines, including several that pictured Kevin.

 Clary made a habit of selecting and openning every Kevin on his laptop — hoping to find that perfect jpeg.
 This Java software reenacts this action circa 1999 using Mac OS 9 aesthetics.
 The preview application is caught in a loop of opening and counting in perpetuity until the computer slows.
 Then freezes.
 In the end, only the tech remains.

 Clary was spellbound to collect all things Kevin, aka Chalm, aka Coach online and in print including an old classified ad that the amateur porn star had posted to connect with other men.
 He took this as an invitation to find Kevin in-real-life.
 Writing letters, contacting publishers, and paying for information through websites that sell personal data.
 It all pointed to an address in New Orleans and just when the artist was about to poster the city Clary received an email.
 Kevin was dead.